polyformproject/commercial.polyformproject.org/terms.md

 - decompile, disassemble, or reverse engineer any part of the software
 {{/delivery=compiled}}

-- allow access to the software by others not licensed by this agreement
+- allow access to the software by others not licensed under this agreement

-- share copies of the software or documentation with with others not licensed by this agreement
+- share copies of the software or documentation with with others not licensed under this agreement

 - make so much of the functionality of the software available to others as software-as-a-service that the service competes with the software for customers